piured/courel/README.md

 The value of each `GimmickPair` determines the amount of beats that will be warped over.
 A value of 1 will skip 1 beat, a value of 2 will skip 2 beats, and so on.
 Negative values are not allowed.

-You must always return a non-empty list in the `GetWarps` method of the `ILoader` interface.
+You must always return a non-empty list in the `GetWarps` method of the `IChart` interface.
 Charts not using this gimmick shall return an empty list.

 In the example below, we modified the Warps gimmick definition by adding a warp at beat 3 with a value of 4, so will it skill skip 4 beats.